zy-feng/ExercisesInC/homeworks/homework01.md

 1) Give an example of a feature common in interpreted languages that is rare in compiled languages.

+*Answer:*

 2) Name two advantages of static typing over dynamic typing.

+*Answer:* Initialization is an insurance that prevents misspelling from falsely accepted by the compiler, like `varaible=variable+1` is accepted by dynamic typing but often wrong for programmers.
+Also, the compiler does not need to spend too much time on the deduction of the vairable types.

 3) Give an example of a static semantic error.

+*Answer:*

 4) What are two reasons you might want to turn off code optimization?